automation-tasks-rs/cargo-auto/template_new_cli/README.md

 My first line I typed when I learned the Rust language was `cargo new hello`.
 It is extraordinary for learning Rust, but it is a rudimentary example, not really useful in practical life.

-I created this project template `bestia_dev_cargo_auto_new_cli` for a simple CLI application that has all the moving parts for a real life project.
+I created this project template `cargo_auto_template_new_cli` for a simple CLI application that has all the moving parts for a real life project.

 ## Separate main.rs and lib.rs